Havimaki/list-of-useful-resources/[General] on programming/periodic-table-of-devops-tools.md

 Elevator Pitch
 ------
-This visual diagram displays a periodic table of the most uses tools, categorized into groups by purpose.
+This visual diagram displays a periodic table of the most widely used tools for developers, categorized by purpose.

 ------